 |Level of compliance||Main audience||Other|

-The 2022 Ngarimu Video Competition is now open! the competition will close on Friday 9 September 2022.
+The competition closed on Friday 9 September 2022.

 - How to enter